wurstbroteater/HomeTemp/readme.md

 apartment.
 The room temperature and humidity is caputred by an AM2302 sensor, connected to a Raspberry Pi 4 Model B.
 This idea is still growing prosperously and currently provides the following features:

+## Requirments

+- Everyhing in `requirements.txt` for pip
+- Docker
+- pigpiod

 ## Current Features

 - Connection to postgres db